o7-Fire/Discord-Server-Tracker/README.md

 # Discord-Server-Tracker
-sponsored by 3 letter agencies
+sponsored by 3 letter agencies\
+note that selfbots cant run 24/7

 # How to Use
 1. install discord.py-self (pip install discord.py-self)